IAMAS OPEN HOUSE 2019

 We have held exhibitions and events in cooperation with the Museum of Fine Arts, Gifu.
 In the past, we have held Masahiro Miwa's "Reverse Simulation Music no Sekai" (2013), Shinjiro Maeda and Showa Saito's "Kiroku to Koui / Eizou Hyougen no Genzai-kei" (2014), BEACON's "LOOK UP!
 Miagetetegoran" (2015), ALIMO and Arisa Wakami's "Kaku・Ugoku / Geijutsu to Animation" (2017), and Maebayashi Akitsugu's "Basho wo Tsukuru Tabi" (2017).

 The "Maker Faire" is an festival in which makers active in fields like electronics, robots, crafts, electric musical instruments, science ptojects, recycling and upcycling gather from all over the country to show, talk about, and share the fun of the things that they have made.
 "Mini Maker Faire" is the local version of that.
-Since it was first held in Ogaki City, Gifu Prefecture in 2010; it has been held every other year for a total of four times.
+Since it was first held in Ogaki City, Gifu Prefecture in 2010; it has been held every other year.

 Gifu Ogaki Bienalle is a media art festival centered around Ogaki City.
 The event is sponsored by Gifu Prefecture, Ogaki City, and IAMAS, and is planned and managed by IAMAS.
 The Bienalle was held for the first time in February 2004, for the second time in October 2006, for the third time in September 2008, for the fourth time in September 2010, for the fifth time in September 2013, and for the sixth time in December 2015.